alistairkung/bookAnalyser/README.md

 ## Reflections

 * Having not previously used Node, there was a bit of a learning curve at the start to get up and running and I am happy that I got there in the end and learnt to use the module export pattern.
 * I spent a lot of time trying to implement an idea which I realised late on probably does not make my application more efficient (explained in above section).
 However the valuable lesson I took away is that it is important to think carefully before making changes to optimise an application.
-If I had though about scalability (i.e. a bigger book) earlier I probably would not have tried to implement my approach.
+If I had though about scalability (i.e. a bigger book) earlier I probably would not have tried to implement this approach and instead spent time improving the algorithm itself instead.
 * I did not have time to find a way to bench mark my two implementations(nor have I tried to do any benchmarking in the past), but I would be very curious to prove my new hypothesis that the simpler approach is faster.
 * I would like to have had more time to refactor and improve the general code quality, especially in the Analyser class.
 For example the load method has two responsibilities right now.
 It reads a text file but also sanitises the string to be usable by the wordCounter.
 The two responsibilities should be decoupled and extracted.